CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Network-Layer-Protocols/Monitor-the-BGP-Service.md

 You can view all stored attributes of all switches and hosts running BGP in your network in the full-screen Network Services|All BGP Sessions card in the NetQ UI.

-To view all device details, open the full-screen BGP Service card and click the **All Switches** tab.
+To view all device details, open the full-screen Network Services|All BGP Sessions card and click the **All Switches** tab.

 {{<figure src="/images/netq/ntwk-svcs-all-bgp-fullscr-allsw-tab-300.png" width="700">}}